-NEW YORK (Reuters) -The U.S. dollar held steady against a basket of currencies on Monday, hovering near a six-month high as traders looked ahead to interest rate decisions this week from the Federal Reserve, the Bank of England and the Bank of Japan.
+NEW YORK (Reuters) -The U.S. dollar eased against a basket of currencies on Monday but remained near a six-month high in muted trading as traders awaited interest rate decisions this week by the Federal Reserve, Bank of England and Bank of Japan.

-“The plethora of event risk and central bank meetings coming up is keeping a lid on volatility, and with traders really not wanting to chase moves or take on significant risk before the FOMC, BoE, BoJ, etc.,” Michael Brown, market analyst at Trader X, said.
+“The plethora of event risk and central bank meetings coming up is keeping a lid on volatility, and with traders really not wanting to chase moves or take on significant risk before the FOMC, BoE, BoJ, etc.,” said Michael Brown, market analyst at Trader X.

-The U.S. dollar index – which measures the currency against six major counterparts – was about flat at 105.25, not far from the six-month high of 105.43 touched on Thursday.
+The U.S. dollar index, which measures the currency against six major counterparts, was down 0.1% at 105.15, not far from the six-month high of 105.43 touched on Thursday.
 The index rose for its ninth straight week last week, its longest winning streak in nearly a decade.

-Resilient U.S. growth has fueled a rebound in the dollar in recent weeks though the rally will likely be tested by a gauntlet of data and Wednesday’s Federal Reserve interest rate decision.
+Resilient U.S. growth has fueled a rebound in the dollar in recent weeks though the rally will likely be tested by a gauntlet of data and Wednesday’s Fed interest rate decision.